 Each format represents a regional variation, each step and little trick speaks of a different family history, of a custom that is transmitted to today’s kitchens starting from those of the past.
-Whether they are formed fillings or sheets for lasagna, whether they are egg dough or simply based on water and flour, fresh pasta is an art with a universal language.
+Whether they are formed fillings or sheets for lasagna, whether they are egg dough or simply based on water and flour, homemade pasta is an art with a universal language.
 This small guide aims to introduce you to the fundamental bases to give life to more elaborate and complex recipes.

-Which flour to choose
+Which flour to choose for homemade pasta

 The most used flours in the preparation of fresh pasta are basically two: soft wheat flour and durum wheat semolina.
 Soft wheat flour or semolina should be chosen depending on the recipe the first is characterized by an excellent degree of absorption of water and moisture, and the second is more resistant, making the dough tend to be drier and more compact.